grantdelgado/unveil/unveil-app/_artifacts/restore_c206ad1/REPORT.md

 ## iOS Verification Results ⚠️

 ### Project Structure
-- **iOS Directory**: ✅ Present at `ios/`
+- **iOS Directory**: ✅ Present at `ios/` (partial structure from c206ad1)
-- **Capacitor Config**: ✅ Found at `ios/App/App/capacitor.config.json`
+- **Capacitor Config**: ❌ Not present in original c206ad1 commit
-- **Xcode Project**: ⚠️ Missing `project.pbxproj` file
+- **Xcode Project**: ⚠️ Incomplete (missing `project.pbxproj` file)
 - **Workspace**: ✅ Present but incomplete

 ### Configuration Analysis
-The iOS project at c206ad1 was in an intermediate state:
+The iOS project at c206ad1 was in an early planning state:
-- Capacitor configuration exists and points to `http://localhost:3000`
+- iOS directory structure partially present (from documentation/planning phase)
-- iOS directory structure is present
+- No functional Capacitor configuration at this commit
-- Xcode project files are incomplete (missing `project.pbxproj`)
+- Xcode project files incomplete (missing `project.pbxproj`)
-- This suggests iOS setup was partially implemented but not fully functional
+- This represents the "Week 1-2 foundation" planning phase, not implementation

 ### Build Attempt
 ```bash